 What are exactly your goals?

-Now, you need to calculate how many dials or appointments you need to make to reach the objective.
+Now, you calculate how many dials or appointments you must make to reach the objective.

 5. Three Things in 4 Seconds